-Harvard Pilgrim began in 1969 as the first not-for-profit health care system and HMO in the New England region.
+The company began in 1969 as the first not-for-profit healthcare system and HMO in the New England region.
 A dean of the Harvard Medical School established Harvard Pilgrim, and he still remains connected to the University and Medical School.
-This University backing allows the company to participate in ongoing innovative research around improving health care systems.
+This University backing allows the company to participate in ongoing innovative research around improving healthcare systems.

 The company also established a Health Care Foundation in 1980.
 The foundation provides food and healthcare assistance to local New England communities.
 Since the beginning, they have given more than $140 Million in grant money to regional non-profits.

 In 1994, Harvard Community Health Plan and the Pilgrim Health Plan merged.
 After the merger, the combined name became Harvard Pilgrim Health Care.

 Even though they are a regional company, they rank high among national companies.
 Harvard Pilgrim is one of the country’s top-rated health companies according to the National Committee for Quality Assurance (NCQA).
 They named the company: America’s number one private health plan.
 They also ranked the company first in member satisfaction and care quality 8 times in a row.

 Harvard Pilgrim Medicare Supplement Plans

 Harvard Pilgrim offers two basic Medicare products for seniors.
 First, they offer the traditional Medicare Supplement Product, often called Medigap.
 Second, they offer a Medicare Advantage Plan.
 Let’s review both products and their coverage.

 With original Medicare, Medigap lowers out-of-pocket expenses (parts A and B).

 Your expenditures under Medicare are meant to be decreased significantly by these uniform policies, which broadly include: